Joseph A. Lombardo

 At Lombardo Law, it’s our belief that perpetual punishment does not represent justice, fairness, or equality, which is why attorney Joseph Lombardo is committed to helping Hammonton, NJ residents obtain criminal record expungements.
 When a record is expunged, it becomes sealed from public access, and most employers will not be able to see the conviction on a background check.
 Joseph Lombardo has more than 20 years of experience sealing records for a wide variety of criminal cases, and offers free initial consultations.

-Eligibility Requirements for Getting an Expungement in NJ
+Eligibility Requirements for Criminal Expungement in Hammonton, NJ

-Once your record has been expunged, in most situations you can legally and truthfully tell potential employers that you have never been arrested or charged with committing a crime.
+Once your record has been expunged in Hammonton, New Jersey, in most situations you can legally and truthfully tell potential employers that you have never been arrested or charged with committing a crime.
 Pursuant to N.J.S.A.
 2C:52-27, “Unless otherwise provided by law, if an order of expungement is granted, the arrest, conviction and any proceedings related thereto shall be deemed not to have occurred, and the petitioner may answer any questions relating to their occurrence accordingly,” with a few exceptions which we’ll cover in the next section.

 As a result, in order to protect public safety New Jersey excludes certain crimes from being eligible.
 For example, none of the following offenses may be expunged: